DaveBenham/VenomModules/README.md

 |Pass|Passes output|Nulls output|Toggles state|Inverts state while held|
 |Toggle|Toggles state|No change|Toggles state|Toggles state|

+CV gates are Schmitt triggers that go high at 2V and go low at 0.2V.

 Note that the output will always be a null cable (0 channels) if there is no input.

 ### Standard Venom Context Menus